tlvaldepena/vectorsurv.org/_docs/tools/calculators/infection-rate.md

   - **Bias-Corrected MLE**: The standard MLE can have significant bias depending on the quantity and quality of available data.
 The bias-corrected MLE seeks to reduce this bias and is the recommended point estimate when sample size is small.
 The bias-corrected MLE will be appropriate for most situations.

+  **Note:** The MLE and Bias-Corrected MLE calculations are not designed for situations where all tests are positive.
+If one of these methods is chosen and all pools for a given time period are positive, VectorSurv's calculator will not return an estimate for infection rate for that time period.
+We recommend using MIR to estimate the infection rate for such situations.

 - **Confidence Interval**: Select the confidence level for the estimate.
 This is generally left at 95%.

 - **Scale**: Choose your preferred scale for the infection rate estimate.
 The default value is 1,000, which gives infection rates on a per-1,000 basis.
 If instead, you want to calculate as percent (per 100), you may choose 100 for the scale.
 As an example, if you were to choose a scale of 1,000, and your calculation returns an estimate of 10.3, this corresponds to 10.3 infected arthropods per 1,000 tested.
 If you had instead chosen a scale of 100, the same calculation would return an infection rate estimate of 1.03, which corresponds to 1.03 infected arthropods per 100 tested (i.e., 1.03%).